 Kentucky Down Payment Assistance Programs

-- Affordable DPA — Borrow up to $4,500 over 10 years with interest of 1.0 percent.
+- Affordable DPA: Borrow up to $7,500.
+The loan is repayable over 10 years with interest of 1%.
 But you must be within certain income limits to qualify.
 Income limits vary by county and household size

 Louisiana Down Payment Assistance Programs